RTÉ2

-RTÉ2 is an Irish free-to-air television channel operated by public service broadcaster RTÉ.
-It was launched in 1978 as the Republic of Ireland's second television channel.
+RTÉ2 (formerly known as Network 2, N2 and RTÉ Two) is an Irish free-to-air television channel owned and operated by RTÉ.
+It was launched on 2 November 1978 as Ireland's second television channel, at which point the pre-existing channel was renamed RTÉ 1 (currently RTÉ One).

+The channel airs content aimed at 16-45 year-olds.

 History

 In the 1970s, the Irish government considered three options for the introduction of a second television service: the re-transmission of BBC1 Northern Ireland; authorization of an independent commercial service; or charging RTÉ with the establishment of a second national channel.
 It was the last of these that was finally chosen.

-The channel—only the second in the Republic—began transmissions at 20:00 on 2 November 1978, opening with a broadcast of a gala ceremony from Cork Opera House.
+After a period of test transmissions in the late summer and autumn the channel began scheduled broadcasting at 20:00 on 2 November 1978, opening with a broadcast of a gala ceremony from Cork Opera House.
 Owing to a technical error, audio from BBC2 was played during the countdown instead of the proper soundtrack.
-When the channel commenced programmes, there was no audio for the initial 15 seconds or so.
+When the channel commenced programmes, there was no audio for the initial 15 seconds.

-At first the new channel broadcast in the evenings only.
-The first broadcast on RTÉ 2 was on 6 June 1978.
-It was largely aimed at those in "single channel land."
-Programmes included The Streets of San Francisco and Duchess of Duke Street.

 The opening night's line up was as follows: